COVID-19 vaccines: key facts

 - Can vaccines protect people against the virus when it has mutated?

 The European Commission has authorised the first vaccines to prevent COVID-19 in the European Union (EU), following evaluation by the European Medicines Agency (EMA).
-EMA is liaising closely with developers of other potential COVID-19 vaccines, mobilising its own resources and cooperating with regulatory partners, to ensure safe and effective vaccines reach patients as soon as possible.
+EMA is liaising closely with developers of COVID-19 vaccines, mobilising its own resources and cooperating with regulatory partners, to ensure safe and effective vaccines reach patients as soon as possible.

 COVID-19 vaccines are medicines that prevent disease caused by the novel coronavirus SARS-CoV-2 by triggering an immune response.